-Inside the Rana 8086/2 box is a controller electronics and an 8086 coprocessor chip with supporting logic.
+Inside the Rana 8086/2 box is a disk controller electronics and an 8086 coprocessor chip with supporting logic.
 The 8086 is the 16-bit version of the microcomputer used in the IBM PC.
 That means it runs faster!
 The box also contains 256K bytes of of random access memory, expandable to 512K bytes.
 Read Only Memory (ROM) containing a Basic Input Output System (BIOS) package is provided.
-This is the software which makes the system The 8086 mother compatible with IBM PCs. board also has space for an 8087 floating point IC.
-Finally there is video logic compatible with the IBM which provides low and high resolution black and white and color output:
+This is the software which makes the system compatible with IBM PCs.
+The 8086 mother board also has space for an 8087 floating Finally there is video logic point IC. compatible with the IBM which provides low and high resolution black and white and color output: